mesgjs/mesgjs/docs/JavaScript-Runtime-Reference.md

 ### `fready(moduleId, featureName)`

 Signals that a feature provided by a module is ready.
+The `moduleId` is a unique `Symbol` provided by the runtime to a module's `msjsLoad(mid)` export; this ensures only an authorized module can ready a feature it claims to provide.

-### `fwait(featureName, ...)`
+### `async fwait(featureName, ...)`

-Returns a promise that resolves when the specified feature(s) are ready.
+Asynchronously waits for one or more features to be ready.
+Returns a `Promise` that resolves when all specified features have been signaled as ready via `fready`.

 ### `getModMeta()`